 To reheat, arrange the balls on a baking tray and bake in a hot oven (200C/400F) for 15 to 20 minutes until the outside is crispy and the inside is completely warmed through.

-The tomato sauce can be frozen in a rigid plastic container and then defrosted and warmed in a saucepan over a low heat.
+The tomato sauce can be frozen in a rigid plastic container and then defrosted and warmed in a saucepan over low heat.

 Yes, the risotto can be made in advance and stored in a covered container in the refrigerator for up to 3 days.
-You can also form the arancini, coat in breadcrumbs and store overnight in the refrigerator before frying.
+You can also form the arancini, coat in breadcrumbs and store them overnight in the refrigerator before frying.

 Leftover arancini can be reheated in a hot oven (200C/400F) for about 10 minutes until they are heated through.

-The best pan for making risotto is a saucepan as this is deeper and not as wide as a frying pan, and which makes for easier stirring.
+The best pan for making risotto is a saucepan as this is deeper and not as wide as a frying pan, which makes for easier stirring.
 I used a frying pan in the photos to make the steps clearer.

-The arancini are good served on their own as a starter, with the side dish of tomato sauce.
+The arancini are good served on their own as a starter, with a side dish of tomato sauce.
 To make a more substantial meal, try serving them with grilled asparagus and a fresh green salad.

-Pin for later
+Save for later

-If you would like to make this recipe, why not pin it to one of your Pinterest boards so you can find it easily.
+If you would like to make this recipe, why not pin it to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 Other recipes you may enjoy

-The recipe
+📋The recipe

 Crispy arancini with tangy tomato sauce